 If the continuous measuring point scan is switched on, all active measuring channels will be continuously and successively scanned by the conversion rate and all measured values are always up-to-date (s. man.
 6.5.1.3).
-This doubles the total sampling rate.
-In both modes all measured values can be saved and / or output at any time.
+The output and storage of all measured values is also possible.